joncrangle/sketchybar-system-stats/README.md

 ## Why?

 I wanted a single simple, lightweight binary to provide stats to Sketchybar.
-I also wanted to learn how to code in Rust, and learning by doing is a great way to learn.
+I also wanted to learn how to code in Rust, and learning by doing is how I learn best.

 ## Thanks